1Computer1/arrow-tag/README.md

 compose their functions without having to resort to a messy nesting of combinators nor having to mess with their functions through a middleman e.g. currying.

-This library is based upon `Control.Arrow`, with liberties taken to ease its use in JavaScript.
+This library is based mostly upon Haskell's `Control.Arrow` and `Data.Function`, and functional programming in general, with liberties taken to ease its use in JavaScript.

 ## Example